Paleoconservatism: Donald Trump

 Historian George Hawley states that, although influenced by paleoconservatism, Donald Trump is not a paleoconservative, but rather a nationalist and a right-wing populist.
 Hawley also argued in 2017 that paleoconservatism was an exhausted force in American politics, but that, for a time, it represented the most serious right-wing threat to the mainstream movement conservatism.
 Regardless of how Trump himself is categorized, others regard the movement known as Trumpism as supported by, if not a rebranding of, paleoconservatism.
 From this view, the followers of the Old Right did not fade away so easily and continue to have significant influence in the Republican Party and the entire country.

-Trump is largely pro-Israel, unlike the usual anti-Zionist paleoconservatives.
+The second Trump administration’s interventionist stance on foreign policy has been criticized by paleoconservatives; some critics argue that the U.S. military strikes against Iran and Venezuela during the first year of President Trump’s second term demonstrate a "neocon shift" in his policies compared to his first term.